catch-group/cl/readme.md

 ### For Mod Authors

-It provides a structured way to permit compatibility patches while ensuring your work is respected.
+It provides a structured and simple way to permit compatibility patches while ensuring your work is respected.

 ### For Patch Creators